calebschoepp/caleb-www/content/blog/ideas_are_worthless_execution_is_everything.md

 #

 Enough is enough Caleb.
-Go excute!
+Go execute!

 [^1]: While I was doing research for this post I found a [more nuanced](https://sive.rs/multiply) take on this idea that I really like.